What is Deep Cleaning Teeth?

 Consequences of Avoiding Deep Cleaning

+Avoiding deep dental cleaning can result in severe dental issues and diseases.
 The following are some of the consequences of avoiding your dental deep cleaning appointment:

 - Food particles stuck between your teeth and gums will invite bacterial decay.
 The increased volume of bacteria will also increase the level of plaque, which will eventually harden into tartar.
 Once this happens the tartar will be incredibly hard to remove on your own, leading to bad breath and toothaches.